Dev Mantra

 1. Economic Thaw: Reopening Government Tenders

 India has begun rolling back post-2020 restrictions that required Chinese firms to obtain special security clearances for government contracts.
+Chinese companies are gradually being allowed back into large public tenders, potentially unlocking infrastructure and power projects worth $700+ billion.

-Signal: Economic efficiency is taking precedence over blanket exclusion.
+The signal: economic efficiency is taking precedence over blanket exclusion.

-2. Trade & Business: Removing Friction Points
+2. Trade and Business: Removing Friction Points

 To operationalise recent leadership-level understandings, several commercial bottlenecks are being eased:

-3. The “Trump Factor” & External Pressure
+3. The "Trump Factor" and External Pressure

-Result: Both countries are incentivised to stabilise bilateral ties to avoid multi-front economic and strategic stress.
+The result is straightforward: both countries are incentivised to stabilise bilateral ties to avoid multi-front economic and strategic stress.

 Book a Consultation